If you have contact dermatitis there are a number of things you can do to help manage the condition. Here's some self-help information:

 - avoid extreme changes in heat or cold and humidity

 - try not to scratch the affected skin and keep your nails short so you do not accidentally scratch yourself and break the skin

-- your pharmacist may be able to recommend some products which can help with dry, sore or itchy skin.
+- your pharmacist or doctor may be able to recommend some products which can help with dry, sore or itchy skin.

 Not sure what to do next?

 If you are still concerned about your contact dermatitis, why not use healthdirect’s online Symptom Checker to get advice on when to seek medical attention.